Hiccup246/npm-expansions/README.md

     2. Implement figma designs using current boilerplate html, css and js files
 2. ### Tests
     1. Refactor main tests
-    2. Add tests for all public untested functions
+    2. Add tests and documentation for all public functions which have none

 <br>